0xAliRaza/habitly/README.md

 cd habitly
 ```

-Build and run using docker-compose in detached mood
+Build and run using docker-compose in detached mode

 ```
 docker-compose up -d